Florin0388/Java-practical-example-and-small-projects/README.md

-Hi 👋 My name is Zugrava Florin Ionut
+Hello 👋 My name is Zugrava Florin Ionut
 =====================================

 Junior tester QA and junior software developer
 ----------------------------------------------

+## About me

 I'm a junior programmer passionate about software development, at the beginning of my programming career.
 Before discovering this passion, I worked in other fields, but I chose to make a professional conversion to follow the path of programming.
 I started learning programming languages ​​and essential concepts and am excited to apply the knowledge gained in real projects.
 I am dedicated to further learning and want to contribute to the development of innovative and effective software solutions.